Enjoy sky high savings with complete home insulation today!

 R= 0.15/0.035 ≈ 4.3 m²K/W

-While the R-value insulation is a universal concept, it's important to note that the specific ratings you'll encounter in the UK might be presented differently.
-Instead of R-values, UK building regulations often focus on U-values for insulation
+While the R-value is a universal concept, it's important to note that the specific ratings you'll encounter in the UK might be presented differently.
+Instead of R-values, UK insulation building regulations often focus on U-values for insulation

 But what is U-value insulation?
 Unlike R-rating insulation, it measures the rate of heat loss through a specific building element, like a wall or roof.
 Lower U values indicate better insulation performance and are expressed in W/m²K (Watts per square meter per Kelvin).